ben3101/my-demo-app-user/README.md

 ## Description

-This application provides an interface for interacting with a [modified version](https://github.com/ben3101/CommunitySolidServer) of the Community Solid Server using a VC-based protocol.
-It should be run alongside ['my-demo-app'](https://github.com/ben3101/my-demo-app).
+This application can be used when interacting with a [modified version](https://github.com/ben3101/CommunitySolidServer) of the Community Solid Server using a VC-based protocol.
+It should be run alongside ['my-demo-app'](https://github.com/ben3101/my-demo-app) and is used to create Verifiable Presentations.
 For demonstration purposes, entities for the user and issuer in the protocol have been hardcoded.

 ## Starting the app